Aloha from Forestry & Wildlife

 Forestry & Wildlife manages roughly one million acres of public lands across Hawaiʻi.
-While some of these areas are restricted access in order to protect Hawaiʻi’s at-risk species & ecosystems, many of the lands we manage can be experienced in person through hiking, riding on equestrian or off-highway vehicle trails, camping, or other uses.
-Depending on the area and the activities you plan to engage in, you may need a permit.
-If you’d like to find resources near you, use our web map at the bottom of this page.
+While some of these areas have restricted access in order to protect Hawaiʻi’s at-risk species & ecosystems, many of the lands we manage can be experienced in person through hiking, hunting, camping, or other uses.
+Some activities and locations require permits.
+To find resources near you, use the web map at the bottom of this page.

 Connect with Us

-When interacting with lands and species managed by the Division of Forestry and Wildlife, you’ll need to follow our administrative rules, and you may need a permit depending on where you’re going and the activities you plan to engage in.
-You can contact us for more information, and we also encourage residents and visitors to provide feedback and participate in the process of management.
-Share your voice by attending public meetings of boards, committees, commissions, and councils managed by Forestry & Wildlife staff, or by commenting on proposed plans and policies.
+When interacting with lands and species managed by Forestry and Wildlife, you’ll need to follow our administrative rules, and you may need a permit depending on where you’re going and the activities you plan to engage in.
+We encourage you to participate in the process of management by sharing your voice: attend our public meetings, provide input on proposed plans and policies, or just send us a comment.

 Learn About Hawaiʻi’s Species and Protected Areas